couchbaselabs/observability/README.md

 * Clusters with different credentials
 * Clusters using different versions of Couchbase Server
 * In same namespace and separate namespaces
+* With and without the useful extras like kube-state-metrics and eventrouter
 * CE and EE clusters (not with CAO though for EE)
 * On-prem and CAO clusters mixed together for monitoring